Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

    4. Repeat steps i, ii & iii again for the worker-subnet, and ensure you change the Gateway Name to ocp-nat-worker-gw for example.
 And ensure both Cloud NATs are connected to the same Cloud Router.

 7. Create a private DNS zone from the GCP UI:
-   1. Go to **‘Network Services’** > **‘Cloud DNS’**
+   1. Go to **‘Network Services’** > **‘Cloud DNS’**.
    2. Click on **‘Create Zone’** and enter the relevant details:
          1. Zone type: Private
          2. Zone name: ocp-private-zone (you can use any name of your choice)
          3. DNS name: hamzacluster.openshift.com (The DNS name consists of a combination of the cluster name & base domain i.e <cluster_name>.<base_domain> .
 In this example ‘hamzacluster’ is the name of my cluster and ‘openshift.com’ is the base domain that I will be using.
-Ensure you enter the values correctly as the ‘cluster name’ & ‘base domain’ you specify here will be the same that will have to be used in the install-config.yaml file later.
+Ensure you enter the values correctly as the cluster name & base domain you specify here will be the same that will have to be used in the install-config.yaml file later.
          4. Network: ocp-network (this needs to be the network we created earlier within which our master-subnet & worker-subnet reside)
          5. Click **‘Create’**.

 8. Create a bastion host in the master-subnet of the ocp-network we created earlier.
 Bastion host is basically a normal VM instance that can be used to log into and run the necessary commands from.
 Ensure it has an external IP assigned to it as we will be ssh’ing into it and run all the necessary commands from there.
-   1. Go to **Compute Engine** > **‘VM Instances’** > **‘Create Instance’**
+   1. Go to **Compute Engine** > **‘VM Instances’** > **‘Create Instance’**.
    2. Put in the relevant details: Instance name, type (e2-medium is used for my demo), region, zone.
    3. For the boot disk, I have used Ubuntu 18.04 OS with 50 GB disk size.
    4. Identity & API Access: